Baryon-dark matter coincidence in Randall-Sundrum Model: Frozen-in dark matter in warped extra dimensions

 whilst the graviton mass is fixed by Eq.~\eqref{eq:mn}.

 The left panel of Fig.~\ref{fig:reacdensity} displays the DM production cross section as a function of the center-of-mass energy $\sqrt{s}$, including both radion- and graviton-mediated channels for spin-0 DM.
 The first resonance originates from radion exchange, while the subsequent peaks correspond to KK graviton modes.
-The characteristic $\sim s^3$ growth for graviton mediation is evident\footnote{Note that, although this may appear to violate unitarity, as emphasized in~\cite{deGiorgi:2021xvm}, the rapid growth of the cross section above threshold is not physical.
-It can possibly be cured once the full KK tower is included in the calculation.}.
+The characteristic $\sim s^3$ growth for graviton mediation is evident.
 Our benchmark parameters are chosen such that the hierarchy problem is consistently addressed.
 The radion peak is sharper than the graviton ones owing to its narrower width, though the distinct graviton resonances are still discernible.
 At energies $\sqrt{s} \gg m_1$, these resonant features fade, and the cross section transitions into a continuum primarily governed by graviton exchange.
 The right panel shows the temperature dependence of the $2\to 2$ reaction density.
 Four regimes are visible: (i) for $T\ll m_r/2$, mediators are too heavy to participate, yielding $\gamma\propto T^{12}$ (green dotted); (ii) near $T\simeq m_r/2$, radion exchange dominates, producing $\gamma\propto T K_1(m_r/T)$ (brown dotted), corresponding to the first bump; (iii) at $T\simeq m_{G_1}/2$, the first KK graviton mode takes over, with $\gamma\propto T K_1(m_{G_1}/T)$, giving the second bump (black dotted); and (iv) for $T\gg m_{G_1}/2$, the mediator mass becomes negligible, leading to $\gamma\propto T^7$ (red dotted).
 With $m_r=1$~TeV and $m_{G_1}\simeq 9$~TeV (fixed by $kr_c=11$), the two bumps lie close together, so the intermediate $T^8$-scaling is not distinctly visible.
 The maximum contribution to the reaction density due to gravitons comes from the first KK-mode.
 Altogether, the analytic behavior of Eq.~\eqref{eq:gamma-analyt} closely reproduces the numerical scaling of the reaction density.
 The shaded region in both plots is beyond the EFT approach, as the center-of-mass energy of the process (in the left panel) or the temperature of the radiation bath (in the right panel) is larger than the effective scale of the theory.